Santo Tomas, La Union: Spanish Colonization

 In June 1572, Spanish voyagers led by conquistador Juan de Salcedo landed in the trading port of Agoo after navigating the Angalacan River in Pangasinan and following three Japanese ships.
 Upon their arrival, a brief skirmish broke out between the Japanese merchants and the local natives.
 Salcedo demanded tribute from them to the Spanish Crown and subsequently subjugated the population to Christianity.

 By 1578, the Franciscans established a permanent settlement in the area, constructing a visita (a small mission chapel) made of bamboo.
 They introduced the catechism to the locals and integrated the visita into the larger ecclesiastical district centered in Agoo.
 Santo Tomas, along with the present-day towns of Tubao, Rosario, Pugo, and Aringay, was initially part of Agoo's territory.

 In 1661, Andres Malong of Pangasinan led a rebellion against Spanish colonial rule in an attempt to liberate several areas in Northern Luzon, including the present-day province of La Union.
 As part of his campaign, Malong sought to reclaim Santo Tomas from Spanish control.
 However, his forces suffered a decisive defeat during the Battle of Agoo, where the Spanish, with their superior weaponry and strategic fortifications, repelled the rebellion.

 The Spanish authorities had already established the settlements in Santo Tomas as a barrio of Mangaldan, a pueblo under the province of Pangasinan, headed by a gobernadorcillo and a cabeza de barangay.
-Elites, or the principalia and insulares, became the prominent people holding positions of power.
+Elites, or the principalía and insulares, became the prominent people holding positions of power.

 By the 1700s, due to population pressures and oppressive conditions under Spanish rule, Ilocano migrants from the Ilocos provinces and nearby towns began settling in the coastal areas of La Union.
 Initially arriving in Agoo, they gradually moved south to the fertile plains of Santo Tomas.
 They settled, cultivated lands for agriculture, and improved the settlement, with intermarriage occurring between the Ilocano settlers and the Pangasinans leading locals to Ilocanized Pangasineses.